 IF YOU SEE THIS, REFRESH THE PAGE

 St. Luke's March, 2017, construction mission trip to Guatemala is from March 18 to March 26.
 The work will be centered in Chontola in the department of Quiché near the highland center of Chichicastenango.
 Our previous construction mission trips were in March, 2005, March, 2006, March, 2007, March, 2008, March, 2009, March, 2010, March, 2011, March, 2012, March, 2013, March, 2014, March, 2015 and April, 2016.
+Videos of many of these trips are available here.
 Most of the population there is indigenous Mayan.
 The area was especially hard-hit by massacres and destruction of villages during the years of "La Violencia", guerrilla rebellion and army repression which ended just recently in 1996.
 We will be working with local people to build 2 homes for needy families.
 We will also be spending time with children in Bible school programs and with students that various team members sponsor.
 Look here for the itinerary.
 See puravida.org for more details about mission trips to Guatemala.

 You may contact the missionary team while they are in Guatemala by sending email here.